-Young people don’t know old adages (which are the same things as proverbs except more educated), because they are learning to speak in initials and we have to ask them what they mean by LMAOROTF, or ICFMSAIMMC.
+Young people don’t know adages (which are the same things as proverbs except more educated), because they’re learning to speak in initials and we have to ask them what they mean by LMAOROTF, or ICFMSAIMMC.

 They don’t tell the truth about what these initials mean, because they’re composing a code which will enable them to take over the world.

 They don’t realize we’re going to turn it over to them anyway, and go back to bed.

-We adults, on the other hand, just want to have something to say in a pinch instead of the usual ‘Get over here right now, or I’ll give you something to cry about!’ when they spill their milk on the floor.
+We adults just want to have something to say in a pinch instead of the usual ‘Get over here right now, or I’ll give you something to cry about!’ when they spill their milk on the floor.

 Some proverbs are dense and chewy like good brownies.
-You have to mull them over before you can figure out their meanings.
+You have to mull them over before you can figure them out.

-The road to hell is paved with good intentions can really put you off your Scout code of conduct, confusing you for the rest of your life.
+The road to hell is paved with good intentions can put you off your Scout code of conduct, confusing you forever.
 What happens if you have Bad Intentions, but good things happen anyway?
 This lesson is paved with potholes.

 (We will need to request funding from the Highway Department, and I’m getting sick of constant road closures, but I’m sure the Department had good intentions.)